jwschroeder3/enricherator/README.md

 Chip-seq, IPOD-HR, HBD-seq, etc., vs. input DNA fragments.

-For the under-the-hood workings of Enricherator, see supplemental material in the original Enricherator citation:
+For the under-the-hood workings of Enricherator, see supplemental material in the original Enricherator citation, which also happens to be the work you should cite if using Enricherator in your own research:

     Schroeder, et al. 2023.
 Science Advances 9 (30): eadi5945.